UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 }
 ```

-Here, we've passed an option to the less parser.
-We've told it to use yuicompressor to compress the final CSS output.
-The application.less file itself pulls in the other CSS assets in the src directory, in the order it needs them.
-By specifying to import the files as less, by using @import (less), in the import statements, we've told Less to process the css stylesheets as less files, which will cause them to be concatenated rather than writing out an @import line in the final css stylesheet.
+In this example, we are configuring the `less` by passing two parameters:

+* `files:` which takes the name of the resulting CSS file, and the source of the LESS file we're compiling it from, in that order.
+  * Note that we are specifying only one source LESS file, `application.less`.
+In this example, this file itself pulls in the other LESS and CSS assets in the src directory via the @import statement, which keeps us from having to specify many source files in the `files` parameter.
+* `options`: which takes configuration options for the `less` task.
+In this case, we're setting the `yuicompress` option to `true` to enable compression of the resulting CSS file using cssmin.js, a library included in `grunt-contrib-less`.
+There are [many other options](https://github.com/gruntjs/grunt-contrib-less#options) you can add to the `less` task.

 At this point, running grunt from the command line should successfully build assets/app.min.js, and assets/app.min.css.
 We've told it to run the uglify and less tasks by default.